-Type of blas?
+Type of bias?

 □ Race

-☐ Gender
+□ Gender

-Religion
+□ Religion

 ☐ Sexual Orientation

-☐ Ethnicity
+□ Ethnicity

-☐ Origin

 ☐ Disability

-re reported "ONLY" if the victim of the reported crime was/were targeted specifically because of bias/prejudice against them.
-Please ere committed specifically because of bias/prejudice against the victim(s)
+The following crimes need to be reported ONLY if the victim of the reported crime was/were targeted specifically because of bias/prejudice against them.
+Please check if any of these crimes were committed specifically because of bias/prejudice against the victim(s) Simple Assault

-☐ Simple Assault

-☐ Larceny
+□ Larceny

 ☐ Intimidation

-□ Vandalism
+☐ Vandalism

-☐ Any other crime involvin ng bodily injury'
+☐ Any other crime involving bodily injury'

 Type of bias?

-☐ Race
+□ Race

-☐ Gender
+Gender

-☐ Religion

-☐ Sexual Orientation
+☐ Religion ☐ Sexual Orientation

-☐ Ethnicity
+□ Ethnicity

-☐ Origin

-☐ Disability
+□ Disability

+a Disduinty

 Please describe the incident(s) as it occurred (Required)

 To the best of your knowledge, were any of the following offices or agencies notified of the incident?
 (Required)

-No other known agencie es or offices notified
+$\ \square$ No other known agencies or offices notified

-University of Alabama P Police Department
+☐ University of Alabama Police Department

-☐ Tuscaloosa Police Depa ortment
+☐ Tuscaloosa Police Department

-☐ Northport Police Depart lment
+□ Northport Police Department